Who are the GOATs of all sports? A list of the greatest to play each sport

 Some of the least-known sports in the world include unicycle hockey, chess, boxing and indoor kabaddi.
 The sports are, however, exciting and have even been featured in the Olympics.
 The three sports are also growing in popularity and may soon be recognised in major tournaments and competitions.

-Who is the GOAT in athletics?
+Who is the GOAT athlete of all time?

 Usain Bolt is undoubtedly the most outstanding athlete of all time.
 Since he became a professional in the sprinting department, Bolt went strong in his career, becoming one of the most complete athletes in the world.

-Who is the GOAT in athletics?
+Who is known as the GOAT of football?

-Argentina's star Lionel Messi is the undoubted GOAT of football in the 21 century.
+Argentina's star Lionel Messi is the undoubted GOAT of football in the 21st century.
 This comes after he won the World Cup, which was the only trophy missing from his cabinet.
 He has been compared primarily to Cristiano Ronaldo as the King of the 21st century.

 Who is the GOAT of all GOATs in different sports?